trampgeek/moodle-qtype_coderunner/Readme.md

 be customised or extended in various ways.

 C++ isn't available as a built-in type at present, as we don't teach it.
-However, as the Jobe server is by default configured to run C++ jobs (using the language ID 'cpp') you can easily make a custom C++ question type by starting with the C question type, setting the language to *cpp* and changing the template to include
+However, the Jobe server is by default able to run C++ jobs, using the language ID 'cpp'.
+You can easily make a custom C++ question type by starting with the C question type, setting the language to *cpp* and changing the template to include
 *iostream* instead of, or as well as, *stdio.h*.
 The line

     using namespace std;

  may also be desirable.